blt04/puppet-rvm/README.markdown

 ### It doesn't work on my operating system.

-I've only tested this on Ubuntu 10.04 and Ubuntu 11.04.  [omarqureshi](https://github.com/omarqureshi) was kind enough to add CentOS support.
-Other operating systems may require different paths or dependencies.
-Feel free to send me a pull request ;)
+Check the rspec-system tests as described above to test in a specific OS If that doesn't work feel free to send a pull request ;)

 ### Why didn't you just add an RVM provider for the existing package type?